shoorik/desktop-switcher/readme.txt

 changelog:
+07/28/09:	fixed picture ratio detection
+			added log
-06/28/09:	added start with windows option(don't change file location after checking or you'll have to do it again)
-			added error message for registry failure
+			added optional parsing system that saves data to a text file 07/20/09:	fixed start automatically so that it works now 06/28/09:	added start with windows option(don't change file location after checking or you'll have to do it again) added error message for registry failure
 01/14/09:	streamlined diagnostic